RM1213-ARM/LAB-1---Setting-up-a-network-on-VMware-/docs/verification.md

 Mechanism: Interface-to-Subnet Binding.

-Analysis: While a live spoofing attack was not simulated, the firewall script contains strict -i (input interface) and -s (source IP) pairings.
+Analysis: Although a live spoofing attack was not simulated, the firewall script contains strict -i (input interface) and -s (source IP) pairings.
 By requiring Subnet A traffic to arrive exclusively via enp3s0, the configuration mathematically prevents an attacker on the Server interface (enp26s0) from successfully routing packets that claim to be from the Client network.